Category Management

 Strategic sourcing is a key activity within CM framework as seen in this example:

-A procurement category is a logical group of products or services with similar characteristics, supply and demand drivers, and suppliers.
+A procurement category is a logical grouping of goods or services with similar cost drivers, supply markets, and usage patterns.
+Examples include IT, logistics, marketing, professional services, packaging, or maintenance.

 There is no correct way to categorize spend, but there are best practices.
 Don't know what to consider when designing your taxonomy?
 Have a read!

-The term “direct” is normally used to refer to raw materials and items for use in the manufacture of goods for resale.
-Direct spend management is the process of purchasing or obtaining materials, resources, goods, and services that are used in the core operations of its business.
+The term “direct” is typically used to refer to raw materials and items used in the manufacture of goods for resale.
+Direct spend management is the process of purchasing or obtaining materials, resources, goods, and services used in a business's core operations.

 They are vital to the business and are often acquired in large quantities, are of high value, and are sourced from trusted suppliers.
 Practical examples would be chemicals for the manufacture of soaps or engine parts for airplanes.